jeria93/scrum-guide/README.md

 ### What is a Scrum Sprint?

 A limited period of time (1-4 weeks) where the team selects user stories from the product catalog, develops them, and delivers a finished product.
-The product is presented to the product owner during a Sprint Review.
+The product is presented to the Product Owner during a Sprint Review.

 ---
 ## Scrum Process